 Students give an informative speech on how communication is most effectively used in the workplace in appropriate depth and detail depending on the professional interest of the student.
-These assignments allow students to cultivate their interviewing skills and to synthesize and communicate findings to an audience.
+This assignments allow students to cultivate their interviewing skills and to synthesize and communicate findings to an audience.
 The speech length is five to six minutes.
 VoiceVibes practice is required.
-A full sentence outline and giving feedback to other student is required.
-Feedback will be provided by students in class with peers commenting on the degree to which the presentation was informative.
+A full sentence outline, online discussion and giving feedback to other student is required.
+Peer feedback will be provided by students in an online format, with peers commenting on the degree to which the presentation was informative.

-Persuasive Proposal Presentation (using Power Point) 20% 100 pts.
+Persuasive Proposal Presentation (using Power Point)

 Students give a persuasive proposal presentation in appropriate depth and detail on a business or professional topic.
 Power point slides are required.
-Peer feedback will be provided by students during which students will comment on the degree the presentation was persuasive.
+Peer feedback will be provided by students in an online format, during which students will comment on the degree to which the presentation was persuasive.
 An outline is required.
 VoiceVibes practice is required.
-The speech length is six to seven minutes.
+The speech length is six to seven minutes and an online discussion is required.